Description

 Adulsa, Justicia adhatoda, Malabar Nut – Plant

-Growing Requirements of Adulsa (Justicia adhatoda) Plant
+Growing & Care tips for Adulsa (Justicia adhatoda) Plant

 - Climate:Â Prefers warm, tropical to subtropical climates, Cannot tolerate heavy frost or extreme cold.